 Check out the information on our "Children & Martial Arts" page.
 Hopefully, we do a good job explaining why martial arts is a great activity for kids that can lead to amazingly positive results.

-Teens are often labeled as wildly moody.
-They care about what others think of them and this can dramatically influence what they think of themselves.
+Teens are often given a generic label of being wildly moody as if they're on an emotional rollercoaster of highs and lows.
+They also care about what others think of them and this can dramatically influence what they think of themselves.
+Teen priorities include:

 Identity.
-Teens can struggle with determining who they are and what they stand for.
+Teens struggle with determining who they are and what they stand for.

 Friends.
-The feedback from their friends is extremely important sometimes this influence is helpful, sometimes it's harmful.
+The feedback actual or imagined from their friends is extremely important.
+Sometimes this influence is helpful, sometimes it’s harmful.

 Exercise Helps...A Lot.
 Exercise and movement helps to improve self-esteem as a dose response (the more, the better).